Cartobot: The Next Generation Map Symbology

 Cartobot is an early prototype web map application being developed by the Army Geospatial Center.
 It uses Artificial Intelligence and Large Language Models to interact with the map user.
 Map users no longer need to memorize a list of commands, as Cartobot's natural language capabilities interpret their intent.
-This video demonstrates the use of Cartobot for changing map symbology.
+This video demonstrates the use of Cartobot for symbolizing maps.

 |Date Taken: